The Center for Health and

-Operating out of the Department of Psychology and Neuroscience and the Institute of Cognitive Science, CUChange is co-directed by Dr. Angela Bryan, Professor of Social Psychology, Dr. Cinnamon Bidwell, Assistant Professor at the Institute of Cognitive Science and Clinical Psychology, and Dr. Kent Hutchison, Professor of Psychiatry at CU Anschutz Medical Campus.
+Operating out of the Department of Psychology and Neuroscience and the Institute of Cognitive Science, CUChange is co-directed by Dr. Angela Bryan, Professor of Social Psychology and Dr. Cinnamon Bidwell, Assistant Professor at the Institute of Cognitive Science and Clinical Psychology.

 Members of CUChange seek to conduct transdisciplinary research to explore the psychological, neurocognitive, physiological, genetic, and epigenetic factors that are linked with health and risk behavior.
 We believe that a better understanding of the full range of influences on health and risk behavior will allow better tailoring of behavioral interventions to increase health behavior, decrease risk behavior, and ultimately decrease morbidity and mortality and increase quality of life.